tbedford/Website-Test/source/articles/emacs-keyboard-config-on-mac.md

 This article assumes you know a bit about Emacs such as the importance of the Control and Meta keys as used for correct Emacs operation.

+p.s.
+I still haven't got this quite right!

 ## Getting a '#' character

-When you start using Emacs on the Mac one of the first issues you run into is how to get the darn '#' character to work!
+When you start using Emacs on the Mac, one of the first issues you run into is how to get the darn '#' character to work!
 It seems like such a basic thing.
 But many fall at this first hurdle.
 The easiest solution I have come across is to insert the following line of Elisp into your